bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 1. Geographic Variation

-Distrobution of linguistic structures across regions.
+Distribution of linguistic structures across regions.
 Focus of research topics in mathematics across regions.
 Popularity of different languages by place.